lnclem05/lnclem05.github.io/projects/pokemonDatabase.md

     }
 ```

 The iofunctions.c file is also written in C and contains two methods writefile and readfile.
-Writefile prints the current contents of the database to
+Writefile prints the current contents of the database to a text file, and readfile reads Pokémon objects from a text file and imports them into the database.
 Here is some code from the iofunctions.c file that illustrates how a text file can be imported into the database:

 ```cpp
 int readfile(struct pokemon pokearray[], int* num, char filename[])